 In a world of Rick And Morty, Family Guy and Deadpool, the idea of a major franchise hinging on meta discourse and trusting its audience to be in on the joke might not seem all that groundbreaking, or even interesting.
 In 1996, however, 12 years after Wes Craven had already confirmed his place in horror's hall of fame thanks to A Nightmare On Elm Street, the visionary director reinvented the wheel once again with Scream: a fun, tense, ingenious meta-slasher that riffed wonderfully on some of horror's most shameless tropes while managing to carve out a genuinely thrilling addition to the genre.

 In the process, he created the last great pre-21st century horror icon in Ghostface, a raspy-voiced, knife-wielding, horror-obsessed sicko (ahem, sickos), hiding behind a ghoulish mask as he delighted in terrorising the young citizens of Woodsboro, California.
-The film was a generation-defining, box office-smashing success - so much so that four sequels have followed since, with another, Scream VI, set to arrive later this year.
+The film was a generation-defining, box office-smashing success - so much so that five sequels have followed since, with another, Scream VI, out now.

-Before we get to see Ghostface slice and dice his way across New York, however, we've ranked the five existing Scream movies so far, from worst to best.
+With Ghostface now slashing his way across New York City, we've ranked all six Scream movies from worst to best.
 Alright, from least best to best - because let's face it, this is one horror franchise with a hell of a kill rate.
 Let's get to it...

 Widely regarded as the nadir of the original trilogy upon release, Scream 3 has nonetheless actually aged surprisingly well and is a much better film than most entries this far down any horror ranking could claim to be.
 While the newer additions to the cast are mostly as forgettable as any other cookie-cutter teen slasher fodder, they do at least add an extra bit of energy to propel everything forwards, and the idea of our beloved core characters having to contend with shallow imitations of themselves is great fun.
 Plus, the film's themes of sleaze and sexual abuse in Hollywood were a bold swing all the way back in 2000, and now seem incredibly prescient in a post-MeToo world.